-Top areas to explore in Italy if you have four weeks or more to travel around, and where to stay.
-Choose the best areas stay in Italy, and visit them at your own pace using the most fascinating Italian towns as hubs.
+Top areas to explore in Italy if you have four weeks in Italy to travel around, and where to stay.
+Locate on the interactive Italy map the best areas to stay in Italy, and use them as hubs for your day trips.

-If you are lucky enough to have one month (or more!) to spend in Italy, you may not want to consider identifying three or four “hubs” from where to explore the country at a more relaxed pace and with the possibility of discovering destinations off the mainstream touristic destinations.
+If you are lucky enough to have one month to spend in Italy, or even more, your best option could be to identify three or four “hubs” from where to explore the country at a more relaxed pace.
+This will also give you the possibility of discovering destinations off the mainstream touristic destinations.

-Therefore, I didn’t organize this page as a tour, but more as the areas worth exploring (in my opinion), with one or two “hubs” in each one where you can set up your base, and even rent an apartment or a country house.
+Therefore, I didn’t organize this Italy in four weeks page as a tour, but more as the areas worth exploring (in my opinion), with one or two “hubs” in each one where you can set up your base, and even rent an apartment or a country house.
 How many areas, and days in each area, will depend on your personal interest and aspirations!

 The rushy travelers hardly see much more than Venice.
 It’s a pity, since this area has much more to offer, included the most beautiful mountains in the world (in my opinion): the Dolomites.